Yandex Cloud

 2. In the Destination field, select:

-• Folder: To write logs to the default log group for the folder the container is in.
+• Folder: To write logs to the default log group for the folder containing the container.

 • Log group: To write logs to a custom log group.